kemitchell/docs/hyperdrive.md

 10
 ```

-The roots spanning all the above leafs are 3 an 9.
-Throughout this document we'll use following tree terminology:

-* `parent` - a node that has two children (odd numbered)
-* `leaf` - a node with no children (even numbered)
-* `sibling` - the other node with whom a node has a mutual parent
-* `uncle` - a parent's sibling

 ## Merkle Trees

+Merkle trees are useful for ensuring the integrity of content.
 A merkle tree is a binary tree where every leaf is a hash of a data block and every parent is the hash of both of its children.

-Merkle trees are useful for ensuring the integrity of content.

 Let's look at an example.
 Assume we have 4 data blocks, `(a, b, c, d)` and let `h(x)` be a hash function (the hyperdrive stack uses sha256 per default).

-Using flat-tree notation the merkle tree spanning these data blocks looks like this:
+Using flat-tree notation, the merkle tree spanning these data blocks looks like this:

 ```
 0 = h(a)